Navigating dual-use projects in biosecurity

 It’s important to remember that your good intentions don’t eliminate the risk.
 Someone building a benchmark to measure misuse-relevant AI capabilities, even with the goal of demonstrating those capabilities should be restricted, is producing something that could itself be useful to bad actors.

-What to do if you’re considering a project with dual-use dimensions
+If you’re considering a project with dual-use dimensions:

 1. Get experienced mentors.
 This is the single most important step.
 Senior people in biosecurity have developed intuitions about what’s safe and what isn’t.
 They’ve seen projects go wrong.
 They have relationships with funders and policymakers who can help navigate tricky situations.